How long must a prisoner stay in prison?

 If an industrial dispute or emergency in a prison means that prisoners are not able to be in the open air for at least an hour each day, as is their right (s 47(1)(a) Corrections Act), the DJCS Secretary may grant EMDs.
 The number of days granted must not exceed four for each day or part of a day on which the industrial dispute or emergency exists (reg 100 Corrections Regulations).

 It has been the past practice of correctional administrators to interpret the regulations about EMDs narrowly, adopting a definition of circumstances of an ‘unforeseen and special nature’ that appeared to give little weight to the deprivation suffered by prisoners.
-Traditionally, what constituted an ‘emergency’ has been restricted to events that occur outside the prison, that were not in existence at the time of sentencing, and that cannot be dealt with by a special visit (reg 78).
-The result was that when incidents occurred within the prison – such as lockdowns for Money or property promised to be handed over as a guarantee for repayment of a loan, or as a guarantee that a defendant will meet their bail conditions. reasons – prisoners would not receive EMDs.
+Traditionally, what constituted an ‘emergency’ has been restricted to events that occur outside the prison, that were not in existence at the time of sentencing, and that cannot be dealt with by a special visit (reg 78 Corrections Regulations).
+The result was that when incidents occurred within the prison – such as lockdowns for security reasons – prisoners would not receive EMDs.

 Unforeseen and special circumstances